 The use of the internet and social media is now an integral part of all our lives, and whilst it has numerous benefits, including supporting our children with their learning, we must also remain acutely aware of the risks it can pose.
 With this in mind we must all take responsibility for ensuring children receive the appropriate guidance and knowledge to keep themselves safe online.

-The school nurse is therefore invited in annually, during Autumn term, to discuss the issue with Fibonacci class.
-Lucy spent time with the children explaining the risks; educating them on the steps they could take to ensure their own safety online; and answering any questions they had.
+Time was spent with the children explaining the risks; educating them on the steps they could take to ensure their own safety online; and answering any questions they had.
 Topics of discussion included; social networking; online gaming; security settings; the importance of age restrictions and why these are in place; potential risks such as grooming; and how we report anything which makes us feel uncomfortable.